 This article is quite in depth, especially when one reads all the outside references/sources.

 However if one conclusion/summation can be honestly be made by reading this article and the resources in their entirety, that is that although one CAN maintain a healthy aquarium or pond without a UV Sterilizer, adding this device greatly increases your chances of success and when one considers the price of many UV Sterilizers vs. the cost of replacing valuable fish, not to mention time, possible remedies, and heart ache it is often foolish to dismiss a UV Sterilizer as an irrelevant piece of equipment.

 UVC Sterilization is not just limited to Aquarium and pond use.
 The use of UVC Sterilization is growing in popularity for use in foods and food preparation.
 UVC is also used for Indoor air quality as a means of purifying the air that we breath, removing harmful pathogens from the air.

-I was going thru Yahoo Answers, as I was curious about this feature.
+I was going thru Yahoo Answers, when I stumbled upon this gem;

 What is the best UV Sterilizer for use in a 20 gallon tank and where can I order one online?

 A UV sterilizer might do more harm than good to a 20 gallon tank.
 The UV sterilizer will do exactly that; sterilize almost everything that passes through it, bad bacteria and the good.
 In a 20 gallon tank your water will circulate so many times that you may be doing more harm than good.
 There are other ways of treating the water in your tank that might not be has extreme as a UV sterilizer.